 The larger the release, the more bugs there will be.
-When you only release software a couple times a year, you have bugs on top of bugs and under bugs and hidden by other bugs.
+When you only release software a couple of times a year, you have bugs on top of bugs, under bugs, and hidden by other bugs.

-A large release tends to have many different classes changing as well as many new dependencies and interconnections.
-The complexity and chance for things to go wrong increases geometrically, not linearly, as more parts are added.
-Thus, in a large release, there will always be several things wrong.
+A large release tends to have many different classes changing.
+It also includes many new dependencies and interconnections.
+As the development team adds more parts to the release, the complexity and the chance for things to go wrong increases geometrically, not linearly.
+Thus, several things will always be wrong in a large release.

-Another issue with giant releases that happen rarely is that the business requirements have probably changed during this time.
-So what you are delivering may no longer be what is desired.
-This reduces you ability to deliver working software and add business value.
+Another issue with big releases that happen rarely is that the business requirements have probably changed during this time.
+So what you are delivering may no longer match what the business desires.
+This divergence reduces your ability to deliver working software and add business value.
 And if you’re not doing that, then what are you doing?

-On the other hand, in a tiny release, sometimes very little is changing.
-And because the change is small, it’s carefully tested, and has a low chance of being wrong.
+On the other hand, in a tiny release, sometimes very few lines of code change.
+And because the difference is small, the code is carefully tested and has a low chance of being wrong.

-And with short, rapid releases, you can be a lot more agile, and respond to change instantly.
+And with short, rapid releases, you can be much more agile and respond to change instantly.
 Your business people will love you for that.

-Ideally, you should have a series of frequent, tiny releases.
-In some organizations, they are able to push to production several times a day.
-To get there, you need to master unit testing, integration testing, continuous integration and continuous deployment.
+Ideally, it would be best if you had a series of frequent, tiny releases.
+Some organizations can push to production several times a day.
+To get there, you must master unit testing, integration testing, continuous integration, and continuous deployment.

-You need robots that will automate all of the work that goes into a release.
+It would help if you had robots that automated all of the work that goes into a release.